 The role of (crypto-) security

 Security is the underlying precondition of all banking operations.
-We speak of protecting funds from theft and misrouting, but also of privacy protection.
-Both are under increased risk of fraud.
-A banking-grade crypto design is fundamental and prerequisite to all other steps.
+We speak of protecting funds from theft and misrouting and privacy protection.
+Both are at increased risk of fraud.
+A banking-grade crypto design is fundamental and a prerequisite to all other steps.

-In other words, if the bank invests into an inadequate cryptographic infrastructure that doesn’t allow for agility, the whole ecosystem strategy is deemed to fail.
+In other words, the whole ecosystem strategy is deemed to fail if the bank invests in an inadequate cryptographic infrastructure that doesn’t allow for agility.

 3 complementary axes of ecosystem-enabling (crypto-) architecture